 Modern building has for the most part forgotten what has always been architecture's most important contribution to collective culture: the fabric and community of urban and rural landscapes which is created by connections between individual buildings and their surround.
-This observation was articulated powerfully by Colin Rowe and Fred Koetter in Collage City two decades ago, and has provoked the formulation of the educational method described here.
-This work is an attempt to reinvest modern architecture with a consideration of connective patterns and with a concern for the whole at least equal to that for the individual building as part.
+This work is an attempt to reinvest modern architecture with this consideration of connective patterns and with a concern for the whole at least equal to that for the individual building as part.

-The three-part interpretive process of analysis described in this paper represents an approach to architectural design education rooted in an understanding of place, and of patterns and systems operating at a larger scale than that of an individual building.
-Important also to this process is the teaching of craft and disciplined making, hand in hand with analysis.
+The three-part interpretive process of analysis described in this paper was developed in different course contexts to facilitate an approach to architectural design education rooted in an understanding of place.
 This process is offered as an alternative to an approach to design education wherein the site - or the ground - is often treated as unloaded and neutral; its own structure and specificity suppressed.
-In traditional models of architectural design teaching, the site is often reduced to a flat, mute, and abstract datum on which the architectural construct is explored.
-[I refer here to architectural teaching methods deriving both from the Beaux-Arts and Bauhaus traditions.
-Though clearly these traditions stand in many respects as opposing poles in the spectrum of methods of formal composition, they share a predilection for the ideal and the universal.
-This shared bias seems to involve in both cases the exclusion or diminution of consideration of the specificity of site.
+In traditional models of architectural design teaching, the site is often reduced to a flat, mute, and abstract datum on which the architectural construct is explored.1

-While this kit of parts based teaching is extremely effective in exposing a range of compositional possibilities, the design investigation is generally devoid of a search for wisdom found in the field of the site.
+The design investigation is thus devoid of a search for wisdom found in the field of the site.
 Architectural strategies derive only from pure geometric, proportional relationships, formal composition, and internal programmatic hierarchy.
 Only after the parti has achieved a degree of self-sufficiency and completion is it introduced to the site.
 At this point the relationship between parti and landscape can only be one of accommodation - not of mutual generation.
 And this accommodation is generally quite one-sided, with the building's geometry and internal logic calling the shots.
-The result is a view of architecture as primary - as active - as only figure - and a treatment of the ground as secondary, reactive, even residual.
+The result is a view of architecture as primary - as only figure - and a treatment of the ground as secondary, even residual.

-In response to this prevailing bias toward the building as figural object, the emphasis upon interpretive site analysis as a precursor to design aims to encourage a student's awareness of the urban or rural landscape's figural and textural qualities.
+In response to this prevailing bias toward the building as figural object, the emphasis upon interpretive site analysis as a precursor to design which is described here aims to encourage a student's awareness of the urban or rural landscape's figural and textural qualities.
 This work involves exploring analytical techniques to reveal these qualities, and to render landscape, urban, and architectural systems as integral, reciprocal, and equivalent.

 A premise of this work is that in order for analytical observations of site to be able to penetrate and meaningfully corrupt the design process, the analysis must become personal, creative, subjective, and spatial.
 In other words, it must be undertaken as an act of design.
 The three techniques described here are serial and consecutive.
 They encourage varying methods of abstraction to render the essence of the observed landscape towards the creation of a spatial template which may be transferred and transformed.
 The objects of study to which these techniques may be applied are limitless.
-What will be shown here are works resulting from the analysis of cities, of city precincts, and blocks.
-I will also show this technique as applied to some well-known buildings viewed within their local and extended site contexts.
+What will be shown here are works resulting from the analysis of a campus, of cities, of city precincts and blocks, and - retroactively if you will - of well-known buildings viewed within their local and extended site contexts.